 “What Is a Sea Star? | What Really Happened to the Starfish?”
 We’ll learn about these amazing creatures, their survival skills, and existence in the ocean beds.

 The name starfish was changed to sea star to make the distinction that they aren’t fish since they have no backbones.
-That’s what happened to the beautiful starfish we love … only a name change.
+So, that’s what happened to the beautiful starfish we love.
+It’s only a name change.

 Sea stars have many relatives from either the same or a different class under the Phylum Echinodermata.
 The brittle star and basket star are examples.

 Now that you know this simple explanation, let’s get started.

 Sea Star, Starfish | It’s all the Same.

 Despite the name change, many people are still sentimental about the word starfish.
 And, they already knew it wasn’t a fish.
 So, a starfish by any other name will always be a starfish.

 What is a sea star?
 They are star-shaped or asteroidal marine invertebrates known as echinoderms.
 Anyway, for those who are interested in more complex classifications, here’s a breakdown:

 - Class: Asteroidea

 - Scientific Name: Asteroidea